marcsusagna/docker_uv_template/devops/development.md

 - Have docker installed and running

 ### Steps
-- Run `devops/scripts/build_docker_images.sh` script to create all needed images
+- Run `source devops/scripts/build_docker_images.sh` to create all needed images
-- Run `devops/scripts/dev_app_in_docker.sh` script to open a terminal in a docker container for development.
+- Run `source devops/scripts/dev_app_in_docker.sh` to open a terminal in a docker container for development.
 Alternatively, you can use the devcontainer extension using the definition in `.devcontainer/devcontainer.json`

 You can now develop your python application as explained in section 2.
 Note that git will be leveraging your `~/.gitconfig` file